 Without SST Records, there would simply be no such thing as hardcore punk.
 Founded by Black Flag guitarist Greg Ginn, the label’s first release was the band’s raw, legendary debut EP, Nervous Breakdown.
 With that, Black Flag sent a shockwave through the punk scene that can still be felt today – especially on the skins of the thousands of fans who have permanently inked those four famous black bars onto their bodies.
 Other iconic bands that have released music via SST include Sonic Youth and Bad Brains, both of which were key players in melding punk rock with other genres, including noise rock and reggae, respectively.
 SST built the first major branches on what would become punk’s quickly expanding family tree.

 Also among the most influential punk acts of all-time is Dead Kennedys.
 Their impact is still felt today, both in sound and ethos.
-(Case in point: their infamous line, ‘Nazi punks fuck off!’ was recently used in modern hardcore outfit Stray From The Path’s anti-racism rager Goodnight Alt-Right – in turn, used as a soundtrack to actual nazi punch-outs.)
-Looking back, it’s easy to see why big name rockers such as Butthole Surfers, D.O.A., Leftover Crack, and TSOL would team up with Dead Kennedys’ Jello Biafra to release records through his Alternative Tentacles.
+(Case in point: their infamous line, ‘Nazi punks fuck off!’ was used in Stray From The Path’s 2017 anti-racism rager Goodnight Alt-Right) Looking back, it’s easy to see why big name rockers such as Butthole Surfers, D.O.A., Leftover Crack, and TSOL would team up with Dead Kennedys’ Jello Biafra to release records through his Alternative Tentacles.

-Ian Mackaye gave the world Minor Threat and Fugazi, two undeniable punk rock game-changers.
+Ian MacKaye gave the world Minor Threat and Fugazi, two undeniable punk rock game-changers.
 These bands (along with Bad Brains) effectively put the DC hardcore scene on the map, and even gave rise to an entirely new type of punk lifestyle: straight-edge.
-Mackaye created Dischord Records to get his and his friends’ music heard, but he didn’t stop there; he also out out dozens of other bands out of the Washington area, including the likes of Dag Nasty and Jawbox.
-Today, the relentless music-makers over at Dischord continue to make their indelible mark on the genre’s past, present and future.
+MacKaye created Dischord Records to get his and his friends’ music heard, but he didn’t stop there; he also helped out dozens of other bands out of the Washington area, including the likes of Dag Nasty and Jawbox.
+Today, the relentless music makers over at Dischord continue to make their indelible mark on the genre’s past, present and future.

-Bad Religion guitarist Brett Gurewitz launched Epitaph Records in Los Angeles for the same reason Mackaye launched Dischord.
+Bad Religion guitarist Brett Gurewitz launched Epitaph Records in Los Angeles for the same reason MacKaye launched Dischord.
 But the punk label snowballed into an unstoppable juggernaut when he signed The Offspring, whose album Smash went Platinum in ’94.
-Labelmates Rancid, NOFX and Pennywise would also go on to achieve considerable levels of fame, and the label continues to thrive today with music from bands such as Every Time I Die, Falling In Reverse, and Defeater.
-Epitaph also spawned two sister labels, ANTI- and Hellcat, the latter of which hosts a roster of punk and ska bands that includes Dropkick Murphys, The Interrupters, and Transplants.
-Unsurprisingly, Gurewitz recently accepted the American Association of Independent Music’s Lifetime Achievement award.
+Labelmates Rancid, NOFX and Pennywise would also go on to achieve considerable levels of fame, and the label continues to thrive today with music from bands such as Every Time I Die, The Ghost Inside and Culture Abuse.
+Epitaph also spawned two sister labels – ANTI- and Hellcat – the latter of which hosts a roster of punk and ska bands that includes Dropkick Murphys, The Interrupters, and Transplants.

-Fat Wreck was founded by “Fat Mike” Burkett, lead singer of prominent contemporary punk act NOFX.
-While Fat Mike and NOFX have become entangled in a controversy after joking onstage about the 2017 mass shooting in Las Vegas, the label must be acknowledged as a crucial platform for scores of modern punk bands.
+Fat Wreck was founded by “Fat Mike” Burkett, lead singer of prominent contemporary punk act NOFX, and has been a crucial platform for scores of modern punk bands.
 Against Me!, Lagwagon, Sick Of It All, Rise Against, Strike Anywhere, and Propagandhi are just a few of the bands that demonstrate what a powerhouse of punk Fat Wreck has been.
 The label would help such skate punk bands to infiltrate mainstream pop culture with endless comps and placements in video game soundtracks like the Tony Hawk Pro Skater series.